-NOTE: With the exception of core courses and students who have provisional status, the number of C's a student earns is irrelevant as long as a cumulative 3.0 GPA is maintained.
+NOTE: With the exception of core courses any students who have provisional status, the number of C's a student earns during their course is irrelevant as long as a cumulative 3.0 GPA is maintained.

 All students in the MSMS Program are expected to complete the four core courses (listed below) with a grade of B or better.